Co-working Spaces – What Purpose Do They Serve?

-Surprisingly, with coworking spaces working so well for smaller groups of people, forward thinking companies are already adopting the concept to utilize co-working spaces whenever required.
+Surprisingly, with coworking spaces working so well for smaller groups of people, forward-thinking companies are already adopting the concept to utilize co-working spaces whenever required.
 Firms such as WeWork (which recently received a $16 billion valuation) are looking to attract larger organizations to their coworking spaces.
-As Bloomberg reports, General Electric, KPMG and Merck all use this co-working space.
+As Bloomberg reports, General Electric, KPMG, and Merck all use this co-working space.
 KPMG rents out 75 desks, providing a strategic advantage.
 How is that?
 KPMG employees at WeWork are involved with business advice to start-ups for tech innovation research.
 Also, Talabat employees are using co-working spaces, allowing them to collaborate, work and learn from each other.

-Another benefit of coworking spaces for business travellers is they offer a variety of layouts and room or desk options.
+Another benefit of coworking spaces for business travelers is they offer a variety of layouts and room or desk options.
 With some, you will be renting an open seat in a shared office common area.
 With others, you may be in a room with other people; maybe at the very same table or couch.
-Travellers can easily hop into private meetings with clients and book a conference room through Fluidmeet.
+Travelers can easily hop into private meetings with clients and book a conference room through Fluidmeet.
 With Fluidmeet, you can check in by the hour at over 300 spaces.
 Depending on how many hours you need a month, pricing plans range from AED 500 per month to AED 1,500 per month depending on licensing requirements.

 Entrepreneurs & Mompreneurs

-For mompreneurs who try hard to create the opportunity to work from home, the idea of paying to work in a physical space outside home might seem far-fetched.
+For mompreneurs who try hard to create the opportunity to work from home, the idea of paying to work in a physical space outside the home might seem far-fetched.
 However, co-working spaces in Dubai and Abu Dhabi are springing up around the country offering a diverse range of services and membership benefits for mompreneurs.
 It is also believed that shared workspaces offer working women an easy way to network efficiently.

 Why Get a Co-Working Space in Dubai?